LoganBarnes/Net/README.md

 Three example programs were created to test the learning capabilities of the neural net.
 These examples are fairly trivial but still give insight into the advantages of more complex networks.

+All of the example programs start by training the net with random input values and correctly computed target values (for back propagation).
+The average error between the network's values and the expected target values is computed and displayed until the error is below a reasonable threshold:

 ```bash
 Error: 0.906008
 Error: 0.00535156